 Created in 2009 by Mac and Meg Clayton to honor the memory of Page Davidson Clayton, this prize, in the amount of $500, is awarded by the editors each year to the best poet appearing in Michigan Quarterly Review who has yet to publish a book.

-The winner of the third annual Clayton Prize is Margaret Reges, whose work appeared in the Winter 2012 issue.
+The winner of the fifth annual Clayton Prize is Anne Barngrover, whose work appeared in the Fall 2013 issue.

 These awards are not part of a contest.
 Only works published in the Michigan Quarterly Review are eligible, and all works published in the relevant categories are automatically considered for the awards.
 Click here for our submission guidelines.